nowaproj/docs/docs/data-connections/api/createapi.md

 ## 5. Creating the API Call
-Create a new **API call** inside your collection.
+You can create a new **API call** inside your collection.
 This is how you’ll fetch data.

 :::note
 You don’t need the entire URL—just the specific endpoint.
 The base URL is already set in the collection.